 Windows 10 Quick Assist

-Important Things Before You Start Quick Assist
+Prerequisites to Start Quick Assist

-- If you are providing assistance to another person, you must be logged in to Microsoft account.
+- If you are providing assistance to another person, you must be logged in to your Microsoft account.

 - The person who needs assistance on his/her computer, must be sitting in front of his/her PC to provide permissions to be connected with the person who will help.